Joint Replacement Revision Rates:

-Dr Bauze has performed 853 joint replacement procedures at Sportsmed Hospital.
-His revision surgery rates compare favourably to the national average.
+Dr Bauze has performed 836 primary hip and knee replacement procedures at Sportsmed Hospital.
+His hip replacement revision rates compare favourably to the national average.
+His knee replacement surgery revision surgery rates are statistically significantly below the national average (p=0.021).
 This data has been reported independently by the Australian National Joint Replacement Registry and a comprehensive report is available here:

 What is a Clinical Outcome?

 A clinical outcome refers to the result of any medical treatment.
 Dr Bauze is a member of the orthopaedic team at Sportsmed which has a robust system for monitoring clinical outcomes.
 This system comprehensively audits all clinical operations.
 This includes inputs from:

 - Nursing & administration staff